viceroypenguin/VsaTemplate/readme.md

   * The `Shared` folder will contain business logic code that is intended to be consumed broadly, like extension methods, etc.

+#### 5. `Api.Client`/`Web.Client` Project

+These projects contain `Refit` clients which build on `HttpClient` to provide strong-typed api definitions for C#.
+These are strictly used to provide foundations for the unit tests.

+#### 6. `Api.Tests`/`Web.Tests` Project

+These projects perform integration testing on the `Api`/`Web` project.
+The `ApplicationFactoryFixture` class sets up a testing environment consisting of the following:

+* An MSSQL Test Container containing a single target database, which is then initialized using the database migration scripts.

+* A `WebApplicationFactory` based on the `Program.cs`, configured to access the MSSQL Test Container.

+* Exposes `HttpClient` instances coded for various permission levels.
+These `HttpClient` instances can then be provided to the `Refit` clients exposed by the `Api.Client`/`Web.Client` projects to make API calls testing the full integration of the api calls.

+  * Integration tests are preferred over unit tests.
+Unit tests rely on an accurate mocking of the real service, which is frequently difficult to accomplish, or allowing the consuming code to operate in the face of differences between the two.
+    Only implementing integration tests is easier; especially when test containers are

 ## Installation